-This warranty is expressly in lieu of any other warranties, expressed or implied, including any implied warranty of merchantability or fitness for a particular purpose and of all of the liabilities and obligations, on Arctic's part.
-Under no circumstances shall Arctic Industries be liable to the purchaser or any other party for any special or consequential damages.

-This warranty is for all parts supplied by Arctic, and applies only to the continental United States, Virgin Islands and Puerto Rico.
+This warranty is expressly in lieu of any other warranties, expressed or implied, including any implied warranty of merchantability or fitness for particular purpose and of all of the liabilities and obligations, on Arctic's part.
+Under no circumstances shall Arctic be liable to the purchaser or any other party for any special or consequential damages.
+This warranty is for all parts supplied by Arctic, and applies only in the continental United States, Virgin Islands or Puerto Rico.